Aaron Rodgers: 2008: Transition to starter

-Brett Favre's retirement announcement on March 4, 2008, opened up the Packers' starting quarterback position to Rodgers for the 2008 season.
+Favre's retirement announcement on March 4, 2008, opened up the Packers' starting quarterback position to Rodgers for the 2008 season.
 Although Favre decided to return from retirement, he was traded to the New York Jets, which meant that Rodgers would become the starter.

 Rodgers quickly proved that he was one of the best quarterbacks in the league by passing for 4,038 yards in his first season as a starter as well as throwing for 28 touchdowns and only 13 interceptions.
-As of the 2021 season, this still stands as the most interceptions he has thrown in a season.
+As of the 2025 season, this still stands as the most interceptions he has thrown in a season.
 With Rodgers making his debut as a starter, the Packers beat the Minnesota Vikings 24–19 at Lambeau Field.
 This marked the first time since 1992 that a quarterback other than Favre started a regular season game for the Packers.
 Rodgers ended the game with 178 yards passing and two touchdowns (one passing and one rushing).
-In just his second NFL start the following week, Rodgers was voted the FedEx Air award winner after passing for 328 yards and three touchdowns in a win against the Detroit Lions.
+In just his second NFL start the following week, Rodgers was voted the FedEx Air award winner after passing for 328 yards and three touchdowns in a win against the Lions.

 During the fourth week of the season, Rodgers' streak of 157 consecutive pass attempts without an interception ended when he was intercepted by Derrick Brooks of the Tampa Bay Buccaneers.
 The streak was the third-longest in franchise history behind Bart Starr (294) and Brett Favre (163).
-Rodgers suffered a severe shoulder sprain in the game but continued to start and played well in a win against the Seattle Seahawks two weeks later, which to many proved his toughness.
+Rodgers suffered a severe shoulder sprain in the game but continued to start and played well in a win against the Seattle Seahawks two weeks later.
 Despite early successes, Rodgers had been unable to win a close game during the season despite seven opportunities to do so.

 On October 31, 2008, Rodgers signed a six-year, $65 million contract extension through the 2014 season.
 In Rodgers' first full season with the team, the Packers finished with a 6–10 record and missed the playoffs.